-All X1s costing less than £40,000 will set you back £150 a year for road tax, but if the price (including any optional extras) creeps above that figure, you’ll have to pay an extra £325 when you purchase road tax in years two to six of ownership.
+All X1s costing less than £40,000 will set you back £150 a year for road tax (£140 for the PHEV), but if the price (including any optional extras) creeps above that figure, you’ll have to pay an extra £325 when you purchase road tax in years two to six of ownership.

 Insurance for the BMW X1 ranges from group 25 for the sDrive18d up to group 34 for the xDrive25d.